AIPHES/DiscoScore/README.md

       primaryClass={cs.CL}
 }
 ```
+We refer to [NLLG](https://nl2g.github.io/publications) for more recent work if you are interested in evaluation of text generation.

 # Acknowledgement
 We are thankful to [@JohnGiorgi](https://github.com/AIPHES/DiscoScore/pull/2) for code organization and adding the feature of pip install.